theredditbandit/quiz/README.md

 - [x] Add support for JSON question format/schema to support MCQ questions
   - [x] only one answer correct schema
   - [x] Multiple correct answers schema
+- [x] Add support for generate command to generate boilerplate for inputting questions
+- [x] add example flag to the generate command that generates a valid example.json of 5 questions
+- [x] implement the json validator
 </details>

 # Installation